 Our Therapists

 Allison Norman is a licensed clinical psychotherapist.
 She founded the Awakenly Practice after nearly a decade of experience providing outpatient mental health treatment in clinics based in both New York City and Phoenix, Arizona.
+She serves Awakenly as CEO and head clinician.
 She is queer, lesbian woman who’s non denominational spirituality is at the core of her worldview and clinical approach.

 A native of Costa Rica, Allison is a bilingual provider that utilizes a multicultural lens in her therapeutic interventions.
 Trained in psychodynamic and cognitive behavioral approaches, Allison has recently begun incorporating somatic work into sessions alongside an established practice of mindfulness based interventions.